Report an Outage

 Before calling Nishnabotna Valley REC about a power outage, first check to see if other neighbors are affected.
 This will confirm if an outage has occurred in just your residence or within the neighborhood area.

-If only your residence is without power, check circuit breakers and/or fuse boxes to see if the problem is limited to the home electric system.
+If only your residence is without power, check circuit breakers and/or fuses to see if the problem is limited to your home electric system.

-View electrical outages in NVREC’s service territory by city, county or zip code.
+View electrical outages in NVREC’s service territory by city, county or township.
 See number of outages during large or long-term outages in Iowa.

 NVREC’s Preparation and Response